tdownie0/music-theor-ease/topics/Website/ch1.md

 ## Music Theor-ease

 Our example site is named Music Theor-ease.
-If you are familiar with music, some of the terminology may already be familiar to you, but there is not concern if this is not the case.
+If you are familiar with music, some of the terminology may already be familiar to you, but there is no concern if this is not the case.
 Initially one of my hopes to explain arrays was to use music scales and modes as examples, and you will see them as we look through the site.
 You will have a chance to navigate the site freely once it is downloaded, and explore all of its contents.
 With this site we will see examples of animations, UI/UX